Healthy Sleep Habits

 Use a firm mattress (covered by a tightly fitted sheet) to prevent gaps between the mattress and the sides of a crib, a play yard, or a bassinet.
 This can decrease the risk for entrapment, suffocation, and SIDS.

-Avoid using illicit drugs and alcohol.
+Don't use illicit drugs and alcohol.
 Don't smoke during pregnancy or after birth.
+Keep your baby away from others who are smoking and areas where others smoke.

 Always place cribs, bassinets, and play yards in hazard-free areas.
-Avoid dangling cords or wires to reduce the risk for strangulation.
+Avoid dangling cords, wires, or window coverings to reduce the risk for strangulation.